-Accounts payable automation has been around for over 20 years, but what are the accounts payable automation best practices for 2020?
+Accounts payable automation has been around for over 20 years, but what are the AP automation best practices for 2021?

 But today there are accounts payable automation options that simply did not exist two years ago that can provide near-100% accuracy in automated and verified data capture.
 And combining these new technologies can create a totally automated AP process from procure to pay.

-- Verified AP Data Capture Service has Replaced Optical Character Recognition (OCR) as an AP Automation Best Practice
+- Verified AP Data Capture Service has Replaced OCR as an AP Automation Best Practice

 - Robotic Process Automation (RPA) Technology is Here to Stay